Top 25 Examples of Neoclassical Architecture

 19. Jefferson Memorial – Washington D.C., U.S.A.

 The Jefferson Memorial is the third work of Neoclassical Architecture on this list within the U.S. capital of Washington D.C.
-Its located on a small island in the Potomac River directly adjacent to the National Mall.
+It Is located on a small island in the Potomac River directly adjacent to the National Mall.
 The memorial commemorates Thomas Jefferson, a founding father of the U.S. and the writer of the Declaration of Independence.
 Jefferson himself was a Neoclassical Architect, and two of his designs are listed above at #11 on this list.
 The overall form of the Jefferson Memorial greatly imitates that of the Pantheon in Rome, with a large dome, Ionic Columns, and a Pediment over the main entrance.

 20. Palais de Justice – Brussels, Belgium

 The Palais de Justice is a large Neoclassical Court Building located in Brussels, Belgium.
 Neoclassical Architecture was utilized throughout the world and can be seen in many examples of museums, government buildings, and other municipal buildings such as courthouses.
 Construction began on The Palais de Justice in 1866 and the final touches were completed on its gilded dome in the year 1883.
 The exterior is very intricate, with lots of stone carvings, statues, and decorative friezes.
-The building was critically damaged during WWII, and since then extensive modifications and restorations efforts have been made.
+The building was critically damaged during WWII, and since then extensive modification and restoration efforts have been made.
 In the image above you can see scaffolding throughout the exterior of the building, which has been used by a restoration crew that’s been working since the 1980s.

 21. Egyptian Museum – Cairo, Egypt